-We have transitioned certain third parties' rights to distribute the Company's products in most territories in the U.S. to members of TCCC's distribution network, which largely consists of independent bottlers/distributors.
+We have transitioned all third parties' rights to distribute the Company's products in the U.S. to members of TCCC's distribution network, which largely consists of independent bottlers/distributors.
 In addition, TCCC has become our preferred distribution partner globally with members of TCCC's network distributing our products internationally, including in Africa, Asia, Canada, Central and South America, Europe, Mexico and the Middle East.
 As we continue our international expansion, we expect TCCC's distribution network to continue as our preferred distribution partner globally.
 As a result, we have reduced our distributor diversification and are now substantially dependent on TCCC's domestic and international distribution platforms.

 TCCC has a substantial equity investment in the Company.
 The Company, TCCC and certain affiliates are parties to various agreements in which TCCC and certain affiliates have agreed, subject to certain exceptions, not to compete in the energy drink category in certain territories prior to the termination of the applicable distribution coordination agreement with TCCC.
 The Company's distribution agreements with TCCC distributors also provide, subject to certain exceptions, that the applicable distributor will not distribute competitive energy drink products.

 While we believe that these agreements incentivize TCCC to take steps to ensure that our products receive the appropriate attention in the TCCC distribution system, there can be no assurance of this as disagreements as to the interpretation of the provisions in such agreements may arise and TCCC is a much larger company with many strategic priorities.
+In October 2018, the Company and TCCC mutually agreed to submit to arbitration before the American Arbitration Association the issue of whether TCCC is permitted to manufacture, market, sell or distribute three energy drink products it developed.
+On June 28, 2019, the arbitration tribunal issued a final award in favor of TCCC.
+TCCC launched Coca-Cola Energy in Europe in 2019 and in the United States in 2020.
+As TCCC proceeds to launch Coca-Cola Energy in additional territories, we may encounter difficulties in maintaining distributor attention, market share or position in the energy drink category in such territories, which could adversely affect our business and operating results.

 In addition, TCCC does not control all members of its distribution system, many of which are independent companies that make their own business decisions that may not always align with TCCC's interests.
 Moreover, it is possible that we may fail to recognize the expected benefits of the new distribution arrangements regardless of TCCC's priorities or the priorities of the members of TCCC's distribution system.
-In any such case, our operating results could suffer and the value of the Company's common shares could be adversely affected.